List of Dexter characters: Brian Moser

 After searching Brian's apartment, Dexter tracked him down at the site of their childhood home, where Dexter recalled that they were brothers.
 Brian told Dexter his history after their separation, and tried to convince Dexter to kill Debra in the same manner that he killed his victims.
 Dexter refused, leading to a fight between the two as the police arrived.
 Brian escaped the house and disappeared.

 Brian later attempted to kill Debra when he thought she was staying at Dexter's apartment, but instead fell into a trap set by Dexter, who then brought him to the cooling room where Brian committed his murders.
 After a few choice words between them, a heartbroken Dexter slashed Brian's throat and drained his blood into a bucket, killing him in the same manner as Brian did his victims, but making it appear to the police that Brian killed himself.

 Brian's death left Dexter extremely conflicted, to the point that he began making mistakes in his killing rituals.
-In early episodes of the second season, Brian appeared to Dexter as a visualizations and, in the end, Dexter learned he needed to let go of his feelings about his brother before he could move on with his life.
+In early episodes of the second season, Brian appeared to Dexter as a visualization and, in the end, Dexter learned he needed to let go of his feelings about his brother before he could move on with his life.

 However, Brian returns as the dark side of Dexter after he avenges the murder of Brother Sam, becoming a darker advisor parallel to his father.
-After an escapade in Nebraska in which Dexter confronts a seemingly-murderous Jonah Mitchell, Dexter's adherence to the Code of Harry and Jonah's guilt lead to Dexter reaffirming his faith in his father, who returns at the end of the episode.
+After an escapade in Nebraska in which Dexter confronts a seemingly-murderous Jonah Mitchell, Dexter's adherence to the Code of Harry and Jonah's guilt lead to Dexter reaffirming his faith in his father, who returns at the end of the episode while Brian vanishes.

+In Dexter: Original Sin, a young Brian appears in flashbacks to Harry's investigation into the cartel.
+Brian is initially taken in by Harry following Laura's murder, but after he tries to kill Debra, Harry returns Brian to social services.
+Brian goes through a series of foster homes and eventually institutionalized where he is diagnosed with antisocial personality disorder.

+Following his release from the mental hospital in 1991, Brian becomes a serial killer investigated by Harry known as the N.H.I.
+Killer who Harry discovers is killing people who separated Brian and Dexter as well as Brian's bullies from the foster homes.
+He has also been present at the crime scenes to observe his brother investigating.
+Harry confronts Brian who was dismayed, upon secretly meeting Dexter, that Dexter has forgotten that he even has a brother.
+Harry attempts to convince Brian that the best thing that he can do is to let Dexter go as Harry has provided a good life for him.
+Neither man is able to kill each other but, after knocking Harry unconscious, Brian leaves him a message in blood that "you're right."
+Nevertheless, Brian watches over the Morgan family from a distance.